k2view-academy/K2View-Academy/articles/TDM/tdm_gui/16_extract_task.md

 This setting enables the user to change the [default LUI sync mode](/articles/14_sync_LU_instance/02_sync_modes.md) (Sync ON) and to extract the LUI from the data source whenever the task is executed (Sync FORCE).

 Note that **this setting is only available when the Data Versioning checkbox is clear (regular task)**.
-If Data Versioning *is* checked, each task execution extracts the data from the data source and creates a new LUI.
+If the Data Versioning checkbox *is* checked, each task execution extracts the data from the data source and creates a new LUI.

 ### Retention Period